PART 1: OUT-OF-TUNE ACOUSTIC PIANOS ARE DETRIMENTAL TO STUDENTS

 PART 3: FREQUENCY OF PIANO TUNINGS

-In particular, piano technicians usually recommend 1-2 tunings per year, which makes budget-conscious parents happy.
-In contrast, concert hall pianos are tuned one or more times per day, and sometimes, during the intermission.
-How can this be if pianos stay in tune for at least six months?
+In contrast, concert hall pianos are tuned one or more times per day.
+This would not be done if pianos stayed in tune for at least six months.

-Since this is not affordable for most people, a reasonable compromise for pianos in Minnesota is three times per year, as follows:
+Since this is not affordable for most people, a reasonable compromise for pianos in Minnesota is four times per year, as follows:

 March/April (as soon as temperatures are consistently above freezing)